 Our basement and second-floor washrooms will be closed.
 Visitors will be asked to use our third-floor washrooms, which are individual stalls with doors.
 This will allow for better social distancing and sanitation.

-The Gardiner Shop will be accessible from 10 am – 5 pm by appointment only Monday – Thursday, and without an appointment Friday – Sunday.
+The Gardiner Shop will be accessible from 10 am – 5 pm by appointment only Tuesday and Wednesday, and without an appointment Thursday – Sunday.
 Capacity will be limited to two (2) visitors at all times to maintain social distancing.

 To make an appointment, please call 416.408.5066 or email email@example.com.
 Please provide 24 hours’ notice.